- February 12, 2019

 Everything has to do with being leaders with humanity.
 We can all be those leaders!
 From the person who sweeps the floor to the owner of the company.
 We can all be leaders with humanity!

 As a grief specialist, the message of compassion and care in the workplace has a special place in my heart.

 There is a great need to change the dynamics of our workplace.
 And there are simple things you can start doing now to become that leader with humanity … that leader with a heart!

 Start by paying attention, practice mindfulness, and listen.

 Pay attention if there are changes in the behavior or work of the employee; Take the time to know about that person and that way you can begin to understand what is happening in their personal lives.
-Give your employee, your colleagues, tools to help them face any loss they are suffering and transform it into personal growth.
+Give your employees, your colleagues, tools to help them face any loss they are suffering and transform it into personal growth.

 This is my message today.
 A message of hope, a message of compassion; a message of productivity, a message of leadership with humanity.

 If you want to know how you can offer this philosophy to your company with the system that I created, The 11 Principles of Transformation®, let’s have a conversation.